KevinWyss/project_KW/README.md

     xa  = wanted x-coordinate where the water-level crosses the profile line ya  = hight of the water-level (h)

-Like the example above, there are 21 other conditions which need to be checked, to get all intersections with the water-level.
+Like the example above, there are 20 other conditions which need to be checked, to get all intersections of the profile line with the water-level.

+   3.3) Preconditione for the following parameter calculations

+   In this step the new x- and y-coordinates (with the intersection points) get put into new list, which then get adapted to the water-level (h).
+The points higher than h get set on the water-level, which results in a thinned profile.

+   3.4) Calculation of the area (A)

 # Results
 PDF file "??" in the project folder.